 In the scorching days of summer, there’s nothing better than the refreshing cool of central air.
-Without it, the sweltering heat can feel suffocating, and your home can become unbearably hot.
-If your current cooling unit is failing to chill the air and you’re ready to invest in a new central air conditioning system, it’s important to first know what kind of system you need and how much central air installation costs.
+If your current cooling unit is failing to chill the air and you’re ready to invest in a new central air conditioning system, it’s important to know what kind of system you need and how much central air installation costs.

 What factors play a role in the cost of installing central air?